tombee/conductor/docs/reference/cli.md

 **Description:**

-Commands for managing the conductor daemon (`conductord`).
-The daemon is the central service that executes workflows.
-The CLI communicates with the daemon to run workflows, check status, and more.
+Commands for managing the conductor daemon (`conductor`).
+The controller is the central service that executes workflows.
+The CLI communicates with the controller to run workflows, check status, and more.

 **Subcommands:**

 - `status` - Show daemon status and version
-- `ping` - Check if daemon is reachable
+- `ping` - Check if controller is reachable

 ---